xmos/lib_xud/doc/rst/overview.rst

 ********

 `xcore.ai` devices and selected `xcore-200` devices include an integrated USB transceiver.
-The XUD library allows the implementation of both full-speed and high-speed USB 2.0 devices on these devices.  ``lib_xud`` provides an identical API for all devices.
+``lib_xud`` allows the implementation of both full-speed and high-speed USB 2.0 devices on these devices.
+The library provides an identical API for all devices.

 The library performs all of the low-level I/O operations required to meet the USB 2.0 specification.
 This processing goes up to and includes the transaction level.
 It removes all low-level timing